Grow Your Own Herbs

 Take the time to prepare their new beds thoroughly for best results.
-Loosen the soil and remove all weeds and roots.
-Add some compost for good measure and plant seeds or little potted plants from the nursery.
-You can also start your own indoors under lights and move to the garden when all danger of frost is past.
+Add some compost and plant seeds or potted plants started indoors under lights.

 Some herbs will benefit from a bit of rejuvenation each year.
 Sage should be trimmed back a bit to keep it in bounds, if you wish.
 You can also let it flop and the branches will root and form new plants.
 Older plants will occasionally die back in hard winters, so mulching with leaves may be a good idea.
 Oregano, thyme, and marjoram will spread out and tend to die in the center, so transplanting sections will help keep it neat looking.

-Herbs like basil, calendula (a flower, but used as a medicinal herb), cilantro, and parsley are annuals and will need to be planted every spring in areas with cold winters.
+Herbs like basil, calendula (a flower, but used as a medicinal herb), dill, and cilantro are annuals and will need to be planted every spring in areas with cold winters.
+Try planting different flavors of basil and new colors of calendula each year for variety.
 It is easy to save seed from some of these, and save some green for your pocketbook too.
-Parsley is actually a biennial but seldom survives the hard winters in my area, so I’ve never collected the seed.

 Be sure to dry the seeds from your herbs and store in a cool dry place.
-Label the packets with calligraphy and hand drawn pictures to add to those herbal gift kits we talked about earlier.
+Label the packets with calligraphy and hand drawn pictures and add to those herbal gift kits we talked about earlier.
 Saving your own seed allows you to select plants that do better in your growing conditions.
-It’s also a great project to do with your kids.
+It’s also a great project for kids.

 Potted Up on the Windowsill

 Why not pot up a few little herbs to grow in your window for the winter?
-They will make a welcome addition to soups and salads at a time of year when herbs are a real treat.
+They will make a welcome addition to soups and salads at a time of year when fresh herbs are a real treat (and really pricey at the store).
 You may want to start some new ones after a month or so if you use them a lot.
 They go pretty fast when you start clipping them everyday!

 So why not plant your own herbs this year?
-You will enjoy the freshest flavors in your cooking and save some green while you’re at it. 🙂
+You will enjoy the freshest flavor in your cooking and save some green while you’re at it. 🙂